 This time last year I was running around like a chicken with his head cut off trying to figure out what supplies I needed before Raven had her puppies.

 Fortunately, this year I’m more like a bear covered with honey being chased by a swarm of bees. 🙂

 Quick Tip: This time last year we weren’t sure what we needed for whelping puppies.
-We researched the internet and found this basic whelping kit on Amazon that worked out really well with Raven’s first litter of puppies.
+We researched the internet and found this deluxe pro whelping kit on Amazon that worked out really well with Raven’s first litter of puppies.
 However, read on because you need more before whelping your first litter of pups.

 I like to think I learned a thing or two since Raven’s first litter.